 Here at HornBlasters, we have a 24-hour contact phone number so you can call and talk to a real person.
 We employ a friendly staff of experts who can handle any questions you may have.

-Lastly, we’ve seen a lot of complication with using air horns.
+Lastly, we have seen a lot of over-complication with air horns.

 We’ve read, on numerous sites, some instruction guidelines telling the user to run the compressor only to half pressure before letting it cool down, then to run it again after 15 minutes and repeat the process before using the horn.